Athens, Vinton & Hocking Counties:

 4.)
 Take the Ohio Peer Supporter Examination and receive a score of 70% or higher.

 Where can I find an Ohio Peer Supporter?

 Peer Supporters can be found working in environments such as:

 The OEC realizes peer support is a newer development for prospective employers in Ohio.
-Because of this, OEC has developed a number of educational and informative materials to help professionals better understand the value and benefit to adding Peer Specialists to their staff.
+Because of this, OEC has developed a number of educational and informative materials (see below) to help professionals better understand the value and benefit to adding Peer Specialists to their staff.
 Please contact us regarding our training and presentation options.

 © 2011 - 2013 The Ohio Empowerment Coalition, Inc. All rights reserved.